jingzhian/mkdocs-md-notes/docs/dermatology.md

 Other Autoimmune and Inflammatory Skin Conditions
 ---------------------
+### Pyoderma Gangrenosum
+Pyoderma gangrenosum causes a rapidly progressive and painful ulcer with a purulent base and violaceous border.
+Most patients have associated systemic disease (eg, inflammatory bowel disease).
+Diagnosis is made clinically after excluding other etiologies, usually with skin biopsy.

+Clinical Features
+- starts as an inflammatory papule, pustule, or nodule
+- Rapidly progressive, painful ulcer with purulent base and an irregular, violaceous border
+- Precipitation of ulceration at site of injury (pathergy)
+- PG can present as single or multiple lesions, usually on the trunk or lower extremities.
+- Nearly 30% of cases are triggered by local trauma (pathergy).

+Epidemiology
+- Peak onset age 40-60
+- Women > men
+- Most patients with PG have an associated systemic disorder.
+Common associations include inflammatory bowel disease, inflammatory arthropathies (eg, rheumatoid arthritis), and hematologic conditions (eg, acute myeloid leukemia).

+Diagnosis
+-  PG is diagnosed clinically after excluding other diagnoses (eg, infection, venous ulcers, cutaneous cancers).
+-  Skin biopsy of the ulcer margin is recommended and typically shows a mixed cellular infiltrate with dermal and epidermal necrosis.

+Management
+-  Surgical debridement is usually avoided due to the potential of inducing pathergy;
+-  most lesions respond to treatment with local or systemic glucocorticoids.

 ### Erythema Multiforme
 A self-limited illness characterized by acute erythematous rash involving target lesion with erythematous iris shaped macules that can also contain vesicles or bullae.
 Usually occurs after HSV infection.